Poker

 Casino chips placed in front of a tablet with poker on the screen.

-When the early 2000s introduced the first World Poker Tour on television, the sport was elevated to new heights.
-People were fascinated by the large sums at stake and the betting behavior of professional players.
-Imagine watching a poker player bluff $5 million in a round – well, that’s happened.
+When the early 2000s introduced the first World Poker Tour on television, and when an accountant from Tennessee named Chris Moneymaker turned an online poker satellite into $2,500,000 at the World Series of Poker, the game soared to new heights.
+People were fascinated by the large sums of money at stake and the betting behavior and personalities of professional players.

 Land-based poker vs. online poker

-Land-based poker began to plateau after the 2008 economic crisis.
-It took an even bigger knock during the recent pandemic when lockdowns restricted visitors, and many budgets became limited.
-It would be wrong to say that it isn’t still widely played in brick-and-mortar casinos, but there has been a radical and undeniable swing towards online poker tournaments.
+Land-based poker began to plateau after the 2008 economic crisis and when the American government cracked down on igaming in 2011, which led to other countries following suit to implement strict regulations on sites that included online poker.
+Live poker took an even bigger knock during the 2020 pandemic when lockdowns restricted visitors, and many budgets became limited.
+It has made a comeback since that time, but there has been a radical and undeniable swing toward online poker tournaments and cash games.

-There are several factors to this, one of which is accessibility: suddenly, people can play anywhere, anytime.
-Additionality, affordability is a major contributor.
-Playing in a casino requires at least $40–$60, whereas playing live poker online can require as little as $2.
-Furthermore, the array of live poker tournaments to choose from and the convenience of playing in the comfort of your own home are other elements involved in the sudden rise of online casino games.
+There are several reasons that people continue to turn to online poker, one of which is accessibility.People can play anywhere, anytime, and for nearly any stakes.
+Additionally, affordability is a major contributor.
+Playing in a casino often requires at least $40–$60, whereas playing poker online can require as little as $2.
+Furthermore, the array of live poker tournaments to choose from and the convenience of playing in the comfort of your own home are other elements involved in the continued rise of online poker, sports betting, and online casino games.

 Basic online poker rules